ryssbowh/craft-activity/README.md

 Field handlers can completely override how the changes made to a field are saved, a good example would be entry types field layouts, where calculating changes can be a bit complex.

-Each field handler has a target which defines when it's triggered.
+Each field handler has a target which defines which target(s) it can handle.

 #### Project Config fields